Andro-Source/StudyFetch/README.md

 # LectureFetch 🎓

-A lightweight Chrome Extension designed to intercept HLS streams and convert them into downloadable, progressive MP4 files.
-Specifically optimized for Kaltura-based lecture podcasts and university media portals.
+A lightweight Chrome Extension designed to transform streams and convert them into downloadable MP4 files.
+Specifically designed for Kaltura-based lecture podcasts and university media portals.

 ## 🚀 Installation